RGCI---Compensation-Planning-and-Analysis-Especially-Important-to-Government-Contractors

 Accounting System Compliance with DFARS 252.242-7006

 System criteria (12) requires processes to ensure “[e]xclusion from costs charged to Government contracts of amounts which are not allowable in terms of Federal Acquisition Regulation (FAR) part 31, Contract Cost Principles and Procedures.”
-As discussed above unreasonable compensation is unallowable per FAR 31.205-6.
-DCAA auditors have come to expect an adequate accounting system to include a compensation plan and support that at least annually the contractor is documenting the fulfilment of the plan.
+As discussed above, unreasonable compensation is unallowable per FAR 31.205-6.
+DCAA auditors have come to expect an adequate accounting system to include a compensation plan and support that, at least annually, the contractor is documenting the fulfillment of the plan.
 In other words, a compensation system is a necessary part of an adequate accounting system that is in compliance with DFARS 252.242-7006.

 Incurred Cost Audit

 DCAA auditors are instructed to consider compensation of both executives and non-executives throughout an incurred cost audit.
-DCAA even has a headquarter team specializing in the review of compensation.
-Under the preliminary steps (i.e., risk assessment) of this audit, the auditor is instructed to “[g]ain an understanding of the contractor’s process in setting the compensation package (executive and nonexecutive) and ensuring that the aggregate of each element of the total compensation package complies with the allowability and reasonableness requirements of FAR 31.205-6.”
+DCAA even has a headquarters team specializing in compensation reviews.
+Under the preliminary steps (i.e., risk assessment) of this audit, the auditor is instructed to “[g]ain an understanding of the contractor’s process in setting the compensation package (executive and non-executive) and ensuring that the aggregate of each element of the total compensation package complies with the allowability and reasonableness requirements of FAR 31.205-6.”
 To gain an understanding of this process, the auditor will request the contractor to provide “a detailed walkthrough of the compensation system.”

 Forward Pricing Proposal Audits

-Throughout this audit program the DCAA auditor is also instructed to gain an understanding of the contractor’s process in developing the compensation program (executive and non-executive) and ensure that the aggregate of each element of the total compensation package complies with the allowability and reasonableness requirements of FAR 31.205-6.
-The DCAA Compensation Team may be involved in this process and again, details and documentation related to your compensation program will be requested.
+Throughout this audit program, the DCAA auditor is also instructed to gain an understanding of the contractor’s process in developing the compensation program (executive and non-executive) and ensure that the aggregate of each element of the total compensation package complies with the allowability and reasonableness requirements of FAR 31.205-6.
+The DCAA Compensation Team may be involved in this process.
+Again, details and documentation related to your compensation program will be requested.

 FAR 52.222-46 Evaluation of Compensation for Professional Employees